RadarVisuals/RADAR/full_codebase_dump.md

                  throw new Error(`Loaded crossfade image bitmap has zero dimensions: ${imageSrc.substring(0, 100)}`);
             }
             this.imageB = decodedBitmap;
-            // --- START OF FIX ---
-            // When loading a new scene/image onto a deck, its continuous rotation must be reset
-            // because the new 'angle' property from the config serves as the new starting point. this.continuousRotationAngleB = 0;
-            // --- END OF FIX ---
         } catch (error) {
             if (this.isDestroyed) throw new Error("Manager destroyed during crossfade image load");
             this.imageB = null;